Snapshots of community spirit

 But many of us take it for granted – somehow forgetting that these things do not happen by chance.

-This summer, I’ve been volunteering with the Munch and More program – a chance for youngsters to eat a healthy lunch while encouraging them to continue reading over their summer break.
+Last summer, I volunteered with the Munch and More program – a chance for youngsters to eat a healthy lunch while encouraging them to continue reading over their summer break.

 Most of us now understand that a great deal of what a child learns over the course of the school year is lost during their three months out of school.
 Programs like Munch and More work to bridge that gap and volunteer time is crucial if these programs are to succeed.

-For me, it’s just a handful of hours.
-For the kids, it’s an enhanced opportunity to keep learning and to be successful.
+For me, it was just a handful of hours.
+For the kids, it was an enhanced opportunity to keep learning and to be successful.